The amount of time we spend sitting has increased substantially over the past decade.

 - Stretch the lower back

 - Strengthen the glutes

 - Strengthen the core

-1. Releasing the Tight Muscles
+1. Releasing (self-massage) the Tight Muscles

 Rolling the Hip Flexors

 To start, we’ll focus on rolling out the hip flexors which have become short and tight from all that sitting.

 To roll our your hip flexors get a foam roller and place it on the ground.
 Lie on top of it and place it above the quad.
 Roll around this small area, placing pressure on the roller.
 You can also rotate your body gently from side to side to roll them out further.